wwwouaiebe/leaflet.TravelNotes/src/README.md

 The user do an action, mainly with the mouse on the screen and this action trigger an event.
 Events can be a right mouse click, a mouse move, a mouse over, a mouse wheel on an object on the map (notes, routes, waypoints) or on the user interface (UI), a drag and drop operation on the map or on the UI...

-This event is captured by an event listener (one of the classes with the name finishing with __...EL__) and the event listener call a method, mainly in one of the object in the __core__ module / folder.
+This event is captured by an event listener (one of the classes with the name finishing with __...EL__) and the event listener call a method, mainly in one of the global objects in the __core__ module / folder.

 When the action is performed, the map and the UI have to be updated with the new/modifed/deleted data.
 So at the end of the procedure a new event is dispatched to the document with the data
 ( see the __coreLib/EventDispatcher.js__ file ).
 This second event is captured by an event listener on the document (see  __AppLoader.#addEventsListeners ( )__ method).
-This event listener call the appropriate methods of the classes __coreMapEditor/MapEditor__ and __UI/UI__ to update the map and the UI.
+This event listener call the appropriate methods of the classes __MapEditor__ and __UI__ to update the map and the UI.

-Seems to be simple, but remember that there are quite 200 event listeners in tha app.
+Seems to be simple, but remember that there are quite 200 event listeners in the app.

 ## Loading of the application